warpwire/plugin-sakai/README.md

+# Supported Sakai Versions

+This plugin is supported on Sakai 12.
+For earlier versions, please see our other projects, which support Sakai 10 and Sakai 11.
+All future versions of Sakai will be supported by this GitHub project.

+# Installation Instructions

 1. Extract contents of `plugin/` folder into the root folder of the Sakai installation location.
 This will put the plugin files in the appropriate locations.

 1. Modify `<sakai-installation-location>/webapps/library/editor/ckextraplugins/warpwirecontentitem/plugin.js` to change the variable `studentContributionUri` to contain the domain of your instance.